Nukkit-coders/BedFightX/README.md

 # BedFightX
 A BedWars Plugin for Nukkit(X)

+# Disclaimer
+The Plugin is currently In development.
+If i make big changes (new classes, etc.), i upload it.

 # Information
 This Plugin isnt for Bukkit.
 This is for Nukkit(Minecraft Bedrock Edition).